 - and so on

-The point is – if your website and content is not recorded in Google’s index, you will not show up in search results.
+The point is – if your website and content are not in Google’s index, you will not show up in search results.

-One of the purposes of SEO is to ensure you get completely and accurately indexed.
+One of the main purposes of SEO is to ensure you get completely and accurately indexed.

 Once you are in Google’s index, the next gate you have to get thru is ensuring your content is relevant to your searching audience.